kmlroot/lumen-mauricios-blog/content/posts/2019-09-11---Notes-reactive-architecture-building-scalable-systems.md

 category: "reactive"
 tags:
   - "Reactive Systems"
-description: "Notes: Reactive Architecture: Building Scalable Systems."
+description: "A serie of notes from Reactive Architecture: Building Scalable Systems course by Lightben"
 ---

 ## Consistency, availability, and scalability